MyGUI/mygui/Tools/LayoutEditor/Readme.txt

     Tab             - change selected sheet (for Tab widget only)

   Mouse:
-    click on widget - select widget
-    Ctrl + click    - select through (select several times for selecting parent widgeets) doubleclick on any widget in widget panel - create widget in center or inside selected widget if possible doubleclick on selected Tab - add Sheet
+    click on widget - select widget (click several times for selecting parent widgets) doubleclick on any widget in widget panel - create widget in center or inside selected widget if possible

-Hidden widgets can be selected only through combo with all widgets.
-You can't move hidden widget.

 Ignoreg properties:
-"Message_Modal", "Window_AutoAlpha" and "Window_Snap" ingnored in edit mode (but this properties will be saved and will work fine in test mode and your application).
+Visible, AutoAlpha(Window) MinSize(Window) and MaxSize(Window) properties are ingnored in edit mode (but this properties will be saved and will work fine in test mode and your application).

-All possible values can be found in Media/LayoutEditor/widgets.xml For example if you want add you own skin in editor add your my_skin.skin file to Media/LayoutEditor/editor.xml and add <Property key="Skin" value="MySkin"/> to appropriate widget.
+Editor setting and values can be found in Tools/LayoutEditor/Settings folder For example if you want add you own skin in editor add your my_skin.skin file to Media/LayoutEditor/editor.xml and add <Property key="Skin" value="MySkin"/> to widget's xml node.

-Items/Sheelt panel is used to add and edit List or ComboBox items or Tab sheets.
+Items panel is used to add and edit List, ComboBox or Tab items.
 Press enter to edit selected item.

-UserData panel is used to add UserData to any widget.
-UserData is map of key value pairs.
-It used to store any needed info in widget.
+UserData panel used to add pairs of string (key and value) to any widget.
+It is used to store any needed info in widget.
-Here is several examples:
+Here are two examples:
-  1. You can add some info data to all widgets and in runtime you'll get it by std::string info = widget->getUserData(key); and show popup with info about widget.
+  * you can add some info data to all widgets and in runtime you'll get it by std::string info = widget->getUserString(key); and show popup with info about widget.
-  2. You have 10 buttons and want to have one event handler for all.
-You can add in user data button number and read it in event handler to understand which button was pressed.
+  * you have 10 buttons and want to have one event handler for all.
+You can add button number into user data and read it in event handler to figure which button was pressed.
-  3. UserData can be used for different localisations.
-You can write two pairs like (key="Caption_English" value="Start"), (key="Caption_Russian" value="Старт") and use them when you changing languages.